mariya9524/calculator/README.md

 # calculator
-This is my first javascript project with simple functionality.
+This is my first ever javascript project with simple functionality.